martius-lab/cluster_utils/docs/examples/slurm_timeout_signal.rst

 the exact run duration of your jobs in advance.
 Fortunately, Slurm can be configured to send a signal to the job a bit before the timeout.
-This allows the job to save a checkpoint with the current results and use cluster_utils' ``exit_for_resume`` to terminate.  cluster_utils will then automatically restart the job, allowing it to load the previously saved checkpoint and resume the computations.
+This allows the job to save a checkpoint with the current results and use cluster_utils' :func:`~cluster_utils.exit_for_resume` to terminate.  cluster_utils will then automatically restart the job, allowing it to load the previously saved checkpoint and resume the computations.

 Below is a small example on how to configure cluster_utils such that